unzerdev/shopware6/README.md

     > `./psh.phar storefront:build`

-This will automatically generate all files required for the plugin to work correctly
+This automatically generates all the files required for the plugin to work correctly.

 ## Configuration

-After the actual plugin installation it is necessary to add the new payment methods to the desired sales channel.
+After the plugin installation, it is necessary to add the new payment methods to the desired sales channel.
 Currently, the only sales channel that is supported is the Storefront.

-Further information and configuration you can find within the <a href="https://docs.unzer.com/plugins/shopware-6/" target="_blank">manual</a>
+For more information about configuration, go to the <a href="https://docs.unzer.com/plugins/shopware-6/" target="_blank">Unzer Shopware 6 documentation</a>.